Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals.md

 Computational thinking and algorithmic design are the foundation of effective problem-solving in programming.
 By breaking down complex problems into logical steps, programmers can create solutions that are efficient, reliable, and easy to maintain.
 Computational thinking involves analyzing problems, recognizing patterns, abstracting details, and designing algorithms that guide the coding process.

-!!! tip "Real-World Success Story 🚀"
+/// details | Real-World Success Story 🚀
+    type: tip

 **Netflix's Billion-Dollar Algorithm:** Netflix uses computational thinking to solve the massive problem of "What should 230 million people watch next?"
 They break it down into smaller problems:

 1. **Decomposition:** Split into user preferences, viewing history, and content analysis
 2. **Pattern Recognition:** Find similarities between users and content
 3. **Abstraction:** Focus on key factors (genre, actor, rating) while ignoring irrelevant details
 4. **Algorithms:** Create step-by-step processes to generate recommendations

 This systematic approach drives 80% of what people watch on Netflix!

+///

 ### Fundamental Software Development Steps